 lateral features as small as a few um

 high average power, pulse energy and rep rate for increased ablation rate per pulse

 Examples for industrial femtosecond laser micromachining can include:

 IMD – medical and biomedical devices (PMMA, PLLA, catheters, stents, pacemakers, guidewires, cutting, drilling, de-coating, etc.)

 If you have any questions, or if you would like some assistance please Contact Us here.
 Furthermore, you can email us at [email protected]to talk to a knowledgeable Product Manager.

 Alternatively, use the filters on this page to assist in narrowing down the selection of ultrafast lasers for sale.
 Finally, head to our Knowledge Center with our Lasers 101 page and Blogs, Whitepapers, and FAQ pages for further, in-depth reading.

-Finally, check out our Limited Supply – In Stock – Buy Now page: This page contains an ever-changing assortment of various types of new lasers at marked-down/discount prices.
+Check out our Online Store: This page contains In-Stock products and an ever-changing assortment of various types of new lasers at marked-down/discount prices.